accidentalscientist/fastapi-co2-dashboard/README.md

 - The frontend auto-refreshes every **30 seconds** using `setInterval()` to fetch updated data and reflect changes in charts and stats.
 - You can also manually refresh data with the **Refresh** button.

+## Why this approach?
+I chose to implement long polling and periodic background updates for several reasons:

+- Simplicity & Reliability: Long polling (via setInterval) offers a straightforward and robust way to keep the frontend updated without adding complexity like WebSockets or Server-Sent Events, which are often unnecessary for dashboards with low-to-medium update frequency.

+- Data Nature: The sustainability metrics used (CO₂ emissions, renewable energy) are updated periodically from public sources and do not change every second.
+A refresh interval of 30 seconds strikes a good balance between data freshness and performance.

+- Backend Efficiency: By using a background scheduler (scheduler.py) to periodically fetch and store new data in the database, I reduce repeated API calls on every frontend request, avoiding rate-limiting issues and improving scalability.

+- User Control: Including a manual refresh button gives users the flexibility to trigger immediate updates if needed, without waiting for the next automatic refresh.

+This hybrid approach ensures consistent, timely, and resource-efficient updates, while keeping the overall architecture simple and maintainable.

 ---

 ## 🧪 Testing Approach (not implemented due to time constraints)